dmtrKovalenko/date-io/README.md

   getMeridiemText(ampm: "am" | "pm"): string;
 }
 ```

 <!--inline-interface-end-->

 ### For library authors

 If you are a library author that exposes date/time management utils or controls you may want to use date-io to interop with the most popular libraries.
-Here are some instructions of how to use date-fns as an adapter.
+Here are some instructions on how to use date-fns as an adapter.

 #### 1. Install the bindings

-First of all it is required to provide the adapters for your users.
-We do not recommend to install the date-io directly by the end users, cause it may be easy to mismatch the version.
+First of all, it is required to provide the adapters for your users.
+We do not recommend installing the date-io directly by the end users, cause it may be easy to mismatch the version.
 The better way will be to reexport them.

 Firstly install all the adapters you want to support and lock the version.